MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/teams-app.md

 ## Use the Insights app

-The Teams insights app comes with a range of features that you can find by selecting one of the following tabs:e
+The Teams insights app comes with a range of features that you can find by selecting one of the following tabs:

 * [Stay connected](#stay-connected)
 * [Protect time](#protect-time)